codebasedlearning/python_course/0x08/README.md

 General
 - What is the main reason behind a 'context manager'?
 - What is a 'scope,' and what kind of scopes do you know?
+- What happens exactly when you import something?

 ---